 Regularly I get questions if you can measure defects and if you should measure them.
 The short answer is: You can measure them, and it can have value to do so, but only if you take action.
 Quality matters, and defects can provide you with valuable information about the quality of your product, but measuring alone doesn’t improve quality.
 You need to dive deeper to have a good understanding and then act upon that.

 This is a new post in the series What Drives Quality.
-This series and the upcoming book help you to prevent problems from happening by building an understanding what drives quality.
+This series and the book What Drives Quality help you to prevent problems from happening by building an understanding what drives quality.
 It enables you to take action before problems actually occur!

 Measuring to take action